cfpb/bapital-framework/packages/cf-grid/usage.md

 Normally this is removed with complex selectors or by adding classes to the first and last column per 'row'.

-In cf-grid, the way to get around this is by wrapping your columns in a container that utilizes the `.grid_nested-col-group()` mixin.
+In bf-grid, the way to get around this is by wrapping your columns in a container that utilizes the `.grid_nested-col-group()` mixin.
 This mixin uses negative left and right margins to pull the columns back into alignment with parent columns.